davidtirel95/becode-training-21-22/README.md

 ⭐ 🌟 ⭐ 🌟 ⭐

 * #### Obsolete stardust
-While sailing in between galaxies working in IT I aim to free people from worldwide oppressive patriarchy and financial pigs.
-By creating and sharing new and diverse possibilites of living either socially, financially, or creatively.
-A lot has been done and needs to be re-thought, re-owned and re-newed.
+While sailing in between galaxies I aim to create souvenirs with my fellow human and non-human beings through interesting sensfull projects.
+Trying to find solutions to live in our worldwide oppressive patriarchy system.(ideas welcomed <3) A lot has been done and needs to be re-thought, updated and re-owned.

 ## SKILLS 👑